 The HPS Ancients series was developed from the core engine, but by developer Paul Bruffell.
 It is a turned-based, tactical-level treatment of the great battles of Rome, Greece, and Macedonia.

 The screenshot above looks nice enough, but I find it to be incredibly impractical for actually playing the game.
-The functional view is one of the 2D levels, shown below with roughly the same section of the battle
+The functional view is one of the 2D zoom levels, shown below with roughly the same section of the battle

 Not so pretty, but functional.

 The modelling of the battle seems pretty good.
 As far as the product itself, there are lots of scenarios, plus a scenario editor.
-Each scenario takes a brutally long time to play so you get a whole lot of hours for your money spent on a particular HPS module.
+Each scenario takes a brutally long time to play so you get a whole lot of hours for your money that you’ve spent on a particular HPS module.